 Enabled RTL source files in the project are elaborated automatically during synthesis.
 You can also elaborate source files manually for constraint development and RTL netlist exploration.
 The Messages window shows the messages from elaboration and compilation.
 You can select the HDL language options used during elaboration in the Vivado IDE Project Settings.
-For information, see General Settings in Chapter 2.
+For information, see General Settings.